kinow/autosubmit/docs/source/userguide/configure/develop_a_project.rst

     JOBS:
         ## Job name
         # JOBNAME:
             ## Script to execute.
 If not specified, job will be omitted from workflow.
-You can also specify non-executable additional files.
+"You can also specify additional files separated by a ",".
+            # Note: The post-processed additional_files will be sent to %HPCROOT%/LOG_%EXPID%
             ## Path relative to the project directory
             # FILE:
             ## Platform to execute the job.
 If not specified, defaults to HPCARCH in expedf file.